-Meredith Miles Marmaduke (1791-1864) was elected Lt.
-Governor in 1840.
+Meredith Miles Marmaduke (1791-1864) was elected lieutenant governor in 1840.
 A Benton Democrat and strong Unionist, he became Missouri's eighth governor for nine months in 1844 after Gov. Reynolds died.
 Marmaduke married Dr. Sappington's daughter Lavinia in 1826 and became a partner in his father-in-law's enterprises.
 Active in the Santa Fe trade, Marmaduke also served as Saline County judge and surveyor.
 His son, John Sappington Marmaduke, was Missouri's 25th governor (1885-1887).

 Claiborne Fox Jackson (1806-1862) was beginning his term as Missouri's 15th governor when the Civil War began.
 Jackson supported slavery and advocated the secession of Missouri.
 In June of 1861, federal troops occupied the capital of Jefferson City, forcing Jackson and pro-secession officials to flee and join Confederate forces.
-He died in Little Rock, Ark,. in 1862 and was reinterred in Sappington Cemetery after the war.
+He died in Little Rock, Arkansas, in 1862 and was reinterred in Sappington Cemetery after the war.

 Prior to entering politics, Jackson was Arrow Rock's first postmaster and engaged in retail trade and banking.
 He was elected to the House of Representatives from Howard County in 1842, and became a leader in the "Central Clique," the machine that dominated Missouri's Democratic Party politics during the mid-19th century.
 Jackson married three of Dr. Sappington's daughters: Jane in 1831, Louisa in 1833 and Eliza in 1838.
 All three women are buried in the cemetery.